unimarkup/specification/markup/inlines/formattings.md

   1. Start and end are stacked

     The order does not matter, since all `*` are part of keywords, and the containing text gets both formats.
+    Implementations should choose a deterministic order in which both formats are applied.

     ```
     ***bold and italic***